 The Finish

 There is a rule of threes in any design.
 Fewer than three elements tends to make a design look boring.
-More than three strong elements will make a design look too busy.
+More than three strong elements will often make a design look too busy.
 So, it’s a good idea to stick with three.

 The result will make any client happy!

-Read the review
+Read this client's review